CORE-GATECH-GROUP/serpent-tools/docs/glossary.rst

     Anaconda Prompt
-        Modified Windows prompt to be used with the :term:`Anaconda` python distrubution.
+        Modified Windows prompt to be used with the :term:`Anaconda` python distribution.
 Reconfigures python paths to point to packages installed via :term:`conda`

     conda